 For example, the Haddock Paddock fish and chip shop (67-69 Main Street) sells books about fishing, cooking fish and marine life.
-The Al Forno Italian Kitchen (30 Main Street) has books about Italy and Italian cooking.
+Al Forno Italian Kitchen (30 Main Street) has books about Italy and Italian cooking.

 Footloose (37-39 Main Street), a travel agency specialising in ethical wildlife tourism, stock wildlife and travel books.
 By now you’ll be able to guess that The Flower Shop (49 Main Street) stocks books about flowers and flower arranging.

 Sedbergh’s old schoolhouse doubles as a factory shop selling outdoor clothing and books.
-The Sleepy Elephant (41 Main Street) also stocks outdoor gear and footwear and, you guessed it, books about the Yorkshire Dales, outdoor activities and collectible items.
+The Sleepy Elephant (41 Main Street) also stocks outdoor gear and footwear and, you guessed it, books about the Yorkshire Dales, outdoor activities and collectable items.

 Go hiking on the Howgill Fells

-The Howgill Fells have been likened to sleeping elephants because of their weather beaten form.
-It’s easy to understand why while gazing towards The Calf from the summit of Arant Haw, 1,985 feet (605 metres) above sea-level.
+The Howgill Fells have been likened to sleeping elephants because of their weather-beaten form.
+It’s easy to understand why while gazing towards The Calf from the summit of Arant Haw, 1,985 feet (605 metres) above sea level.

-From that hilltop you can also look towards Morecambe Bay, waterbodies and peaks in the Lake District as well as across the Yorkshire Dales.
+From that hilltop, you can also look towards Morecambe Bay, waterbodies and peaks in the Lake District as well as across the Yorkshire Dales.